Information on the processing of personal data in compliance with Articles 13 and 14 of EU Regulation 2016/679 (referred to below as the GDPR)

-In compliance with EU Regulation 2016/679 and Municipal Council Resolution No. 150 of 15/05/2018, which approved the criteria and organisational methods for the personal data protection system of the Municipality of Venice, the following information is provided regarding the processing of data related to the implementation of the Access Fee to the Ancient City of the Municipality of Venice or to the other minor islands of the Venetian Lagoon, executed by the Economy and Finance Area:
+In compliance with EU Regulation 2016/679 and Municipal Council Resolution No. 150 dated May 15 2018, which approved the criteria and organisational methods for the personal data protection system of the Municipality of Venice, the following information is provided regarding the processing of data related to the implementation of the Access Fee to the Ancient City of the Municipality of Venice or to other minor islands of the Venetian Lagoon, executed by the Economy and Finance Area:

 The Data Controller: Municipality of Venice